The Sharing Group Discussion on Qur'an-Only “Islam”

 As contemporary Muslim scholar, Jeffrey Lang aptly noted, ‘All things considered, it seems that a major drawback of classical ahadits studies is that judgements on the veracity of one set of data – the ahadits reports - are based on a second set of data – the rijal reports – that we have no compelling reason to believe is more reliable than the first, quite the opposite.’

 The criteria of classical ahadits judgement is subject also to criticism that there was always the possibility of forging of the isnad, and such forging, according to some reports, took place on just as large a scale as the forging of contents.
 For forgers, there was always a great incentive to attribute reports to most trustworthy authorities.
 It appears that isnad tampering occurred in various ways: isnad invention and theft and, most frequently, isnad manipulation, which involved tampering with isanad in order to make them appear more reliable than they are in reality.
 It consisted either of interpolating the name of a trustworthy transmitter or eliminating the name or names of discreditable transmitters from the isnad, or both of these.
-This practice of what is called tadlis was widespread; and it consisted of ihala of traditions from a dubious to a reliable isnad, wasl or tawsil of missing links in the isnad by interpolating some names of authorities, and raf a tradition to the level of a more prestigious authority, mostly the Prophet, by supplying the necessary links.
+This practice of what is called tadlis was widespread; and it consisted of ihala of traditions from a dubious to a reliable isnad, wasl or tawsil of missing links in the isnad by interpolating some names of authorities, and raf, a tradition to the level of a more prestigious authority, mostly the Prophet, by supplying the necessary links.

 As Jeffrey Lang pointed out, ‘We know from rijal and other ahadits related literature that besides matn fabrication, isnad theft, invention, and tampering had also occurred on an enormous scale, so that the focal point of ahadits evaluation had also suffered from extensive corruption.
 Yet if the main evidence of ahadits criticism had often been manipulated, then we have every right to wonder how well suited was isnad criticism to detecting corrupted chains of transmission.’